oscarvillagrana/machine-learning-toolbox/README.md

 # Machine Learning Toolbox
-I am initializing an 80 hour session in learning machine learning through some of San Francisco's community meetups.
+An 80 hour session in machine learning through some of San Francisco's community meetups

 # Advanced Spark and TensorFlow Meetup
 August 20th Webinar